 Hopper Dredges.
 Hopper dredges are typically self-propelled and have the general appearance of an ocean-going vessel.
 The dredge has hollow hulls, or "hoppers," into which material is suctioned hydraulically through drag-arms.
 Once the hoppers are filled, the dredge sails to the designated disposal site and either (i) bottom dumps the material or (ii) pumps the material from the hoppers through a pipeline to a designated site.
 Hopper dredges can operate in rough waters, are less likely than other types of dredges to interfere with ship traffic, and can be relocated quickly from one project to another.
 Hopper dredges primarily work on coastal protection and maintenance projects.
-The Company completed construction of a dual mode articulated tug/barge trailing suction hopper dredge, the Ellis Island, which is the largest domestic hopper dredge, during the fourth quarter of 2017.
+In the second quarter of 2020, the Company announced and made a down-payment for a contract to build a 6,500 cubic yard trailing suction hopper dredge with expected delivery in the first quarter of 2023.

 Hydraulic Dredges.
 Hydraulic dredges remove material using a revolving cutterhead which cuts and churns the sediment on the channel or ocean floor and hydraulically pumps the material by pipe to the disposal location.
 These dredges are very powerful and can dredge some types of rock.
 Certain dredged materials can be directly pumped for miles with the aid of multiple booster pumps.
 Hydraulic dredges work with an assortment of support equipment, which help with the positioning and movement of the dredge, handling of the pipelines and the placement of the dredged material.
 Unlike hopper dredges, relocating hydraulic dredges and all their ancillary equipment requires specialized vessels and additional time, and their operations can be impacted by ship traffic and rough waters.
-There is a wide range of hydraulic dredges from our smaller rivers & lakes vessels that use pipe sizes ranging from 10" to 22" and operate at between 365 and 3,200 total horsepower, while the Company's other hydraulic dredges use pipe sizes ranging from 18" to 36" and operate at between 1,900 and 16,650 total horsepower.
+There is a wide range of hydraulic dredges from our smaller rivers & lakes vessels that use pipe sizes ranging from 10" to 22" and operate at between 365 and 3,200 total horsepower, while the Company's other hydraulic dredges use pipe sizes ranging from 18" to 30" and operate at between 1,900 and 16,650 total horsepower.

 Mechanical Dredges.
 There are two basic types of mechanical dredges: clamshell and backhoe.
 In both types, the dredge uses a bucket to excavate material from the channel or ocean floor.
 The dredged material is placed by the bucket into material barges, or "scows," for transport to the designated disposal area.
 The scows are emptied by bottom-dumping, direct pump-out or removal by a crane with a bucket.
-Mechanical dredges are capable of removing hard-packed sediments, blasted rock and debris and can work in tight areas such as along docks or terminals.
-Clamshell dredges with specialized buckets are ideally suited to handle material requiring environmentally controlled disposal.
+The backhoe dredge is capable of removing hard-packed sediments, blasted rock and debris and can work in tight areas such as along docks or terminals.
+Clamshell dredges with specialized buckets are ideally suited to handle softer silts and maintenance material requiring environmentally controlled excavation and disposal.
 Additionally, the Company owns an electric clamshell dredge which provides an advantage in those markets with stringent emissions standards.

 Scows.
 The Company has the largest fleet of material barges in the domestic industry, which provides cost advantages when dredged material is required to be disposed far offshore or when material requires controlled disposal.
 The Company uses scows with its hydraulic dredges and mechanical dredges.
 Scows are an efficient and cost effective way to move material and increase dredging production.
 The Company has twelve scows in its fleet with a capacity ranging from 5,000 to 8,800 cubic yards.
+The Company is currently in the process of building three new scows, each 7,100 cubic yards in size.